 Another young and exciting franchise on the rise, the Cleveland Cavaliers will be an extremely popular pick for sports betting brands to hitch their wagon to.
 In fact, the lone Ohio-based NBA franchise already made Caesars Sportsbook its official sports betting partner back on February 24, 2022.

 Future plans between Caesars and the Cavaliers include an in-house retail sportsbook on the street level of Rocket Mortgage FieldHouse.
-It is expected to open by the end of 2022.
+It is expected to open in 2023.

 One of ten original Major League Soccer teams, the Columbus Crew announced a sports betting partnership of its own on January 13, 2022.